Three Cases of Murder: Production

 The first and third stories deal with the supernatural.
-In the first, "In the Picture", a museum worker enters one of the pictures in a gallery.
-In the second, "You Killed Elizabeth", two friends fall in love with the same woman.
-In the third, "Lord Mountdrago", a dramatization of a short story by W. Somerset Maugham from his collection The Mixture as Before, a politician seeks revenge on a political opponent by entering his dreams.
+In the first, "In the Picture", a museum worker enters one of the pictures in a gallery, enticed by a mysterious man who turns out to be the picture's painter.
+In the second, "You Killed Elizabeth", a man falls in love with a woman, only to lose her to his friend; she dies, but which one killed her?
+In the third, "Lord Mountdrago", a dramatization of a short story by W. Somerset Maugham from his collection The Mixture as Before, a politician seeks revenge on the political opponent who humiliated him, by entering his dreams.